 Originally, Honda had thought about using stop motion animation instead of men in costumes, but due to budgetary concerns those plans were scrapped.
 However, there are a couple of scenes where the technique is used; first in the fight with the giant octopus as it grabs one of the natives and second in the second battle between Kong and Godzilla when Godzilla gives Kong a dropkick.

-Godzilla's appearance greatly changed for his 1962 appearance in the first color movie: King Kong vs. Godzilla.
-King Kong vs. Godzilla was made more as a comedy film than having the "sense of terror" theme in the two previous movies.
+Godzilla's appearance greatly changed for his 1962 appearance in the first color movie: King Kong vs. Godzilla (1962).
+King Kong vs. Godzilla (1962) was made more as a comedy film than having the "sense of terror" theme in the two previous movies.
 Because of that, Toho decided to make Godzilla less demeaning.
-While some American posters of the previous two black and white Godzilla movies showed Godzilla as green, the Kingoji suit revealed Godzilla's true color: charcoal gray.
+While some American posters (and some Japanese merchandise) of the previous two black and white Godzilla movies showed Godzilla as green, the Kingoji suit revealed Godzilla's true color: charcoal gray.
 The previous two Godzilla suits were painted brown.
-On this suit, Godzilla's ears were taken away, and instead of having four toes on each foot, Godzilla had three.
-The center dorsal fins were englarged and the two side dorsal fins decreased in size.
+On this suit, Godzilla's ears were taken away, and instead of having four toes on each foot, Godzilla had three; a more simplified characteristic for Godzilla, for the remainder of the Showa Godzilla film series.
+The center dorsal fins were enlarged and the two side dorsal fins decreased in size.
 The body of Godzilla was bulkier than the last two suits.
-The head was made longer, and a slight frown was added to the side the mouth, a feature that would be seen in some later suits.
-The pupils were enlarged, and the eyes sported a yellow-reddish color.
+The head was made longer and a slight frown was added to the side the mouth, a feature that would be seen in some later suits.
+The pupils were enlarged and the eyes sported a yellow-reddish color.
 The new features on Godzilla gave him an alligator-like appearance.